interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *1.5 hours* Refactoring algorithm visualiser component, documenting it and starting to add tests.

 ### 15 January
 * *2.5 hours* Refactoring command displayer component and the modal component.
-With this documentatin has been added and unit tests begun.
+With this documentation has been added and unit tests begun.

 ### 16 January
-* *2.5 hours* Testing of command displayer and modal component, aswell as adding documentation and refactoring.
+* *2.5 hours* Testing of command displayer and modal component, as well as adding documentation and refactoring.
-* *1 hour* Refactoring tests for progress service and option service, as earlier work required getters and setters to be made into explicit functions.
+* *1 hour* Refactoring tests for progress service and options service, as earlier work required getters and setters to be made into explicit functions.
-* *3 hours* Further work on testing, mainly on algorithm visualiser page and the playback component.
+* *3 hours* Further work on testing, mainly on the algorithm visualiser page and the playback component.
 Testing also included refactoring, documentation and handling speed issues from the evaluation.

 ## Week 18